shanu-16/basics/README.md

 - Your salary per month will be based on your employer and your skill level etc. But you can compare some average salaries in http://www.lonestatistik.se/.
 If you are paid below average the opnion from the union may be nagative.
 Also you can compare cost of living here to get an idea https://www.numbeo.com/cost-of-living/comparison.jsp

-- You may not be able to get before you come to Sweden.
-It may not be possible to get them right after you start as well since you will not have the person number from day 1.
-But after you come to Sweden and start your job you have 3 months (You can perhaps have that as a part of your contract as well that provided Skattaverket issues you are person number you will be enrolled in all insurances that are promised in offer of employment)
+- In 99% of the cases you will not be able to get insurances you come to Sweden and have your person number.
+Your employer promises that you will get an insurance when you start in the offer of employment.
+After you come to Sweden and start your job you have 3 months for your company to fix insurances.
+It is your responsibility to check that all those insurances are in place.
+You can perhaps have that as a part of your contract as well that when Skattaverket issues you are person number you will be enrolled in all insurances that are promised in offer of employment.
+[To clarify that if one does not have person number, does he/she have to be insured, which insurance companies offer plans for people without Swedish person numbers)

 - You should get your occupational pension which is 4.5% of your base monthly salary.
 Make sure that it is paid from the first day you work.
 This is the middle part of the pension pyramid http://www.spv.se/en/About-your-pensions/How-pensions-work/.
 Don't agree to loan exchange or any undeclared policy about occupational pension.
 It should be crystal clear in your contract what kind of pension you will get.
 If it is a plan like ITP then you can check the terms of that on ITP website.